c0mm4nd/tronetl/README.md

       --internal-tx-output string   the CSV file for internal transaction outputs, use - to omit (default "internal_transactions.csv")
-      --logs-output string          the CSV file for transaction log outputs, use - to omit (default "logs.csv") --provider-uri string         the base uri of the tron fullnode (without port) (default "http://localhost") --start-block uint            the starting block number
+      --logs-output string          the CSV file for transaction log outputs, use - to omit (default "logs.csv") --provider-uri string         the base uri of the tron fullnode (without port) (default "http://localhost") --receipts-output string      the CSV file for transaction receipt outputs, use - to omit (default "receipts.csv") --start-block uint            the starting block number
       --start-timestamp uint        the starting block's timestamp (in UTC) --transfers-output string     the CSV file for token transfer outputs, use - to omit (default "token_transfers.csv")